Bahraini court hands down jail terms to 17 in mass trial

-Aged between 28 and 59, the convicts were accused of forming the so-called Al-Basta group and planning to carry out “a series of bombings” in the country, the Bahraini LuaLua TV reported.
+Aged between 28 and 59, the convicts were accused of forming the so-called al-Basta group and planning to carry out ‘a series of bombings’ in the country, the Bahraini LuaLua TV reported, told by presstv.com.

-Eight defendants were sentenced to life in prison, and nine given jail terms of between 10 and 15 years, all on charges of having “links” to Iran, plotting to overthrow the Bahraini regime and disturbing public order, according to Press TV.
+Eight defendants were sentenced to life in prison, and nine given jail terms of between 10 and 15 years, all on charges of having ‘links’ to Iran, plotting to overthrow the Bahraini regime and disturbing public order.

 Fourteen of them were also stripped of their nationalities.